Blogs

 Sakshi Batavia | 22 Feb, 2022

-Impressionism is one of the most groundbreaking movements in the history of Western art.
-Emerging in France in the late 19th century, it defied traditional academic painting and introduced a new way of seeing the world.
+Impressionism was a 19th-century art movement that emerged from a loosely connected group of Paris-based artists, who began publicly exhibiting their works in the 1860s.
+It defied traditional academic painting and introduced a new way of seeing the world.
 One that emphasized perception, emotion and momentary experiences.
 At a time when historical, religious and mythological themes dominated art, Impressionist painters turned to scenes of everyday life, nature and modernity.
 What began as a radical rebellion grew into a transformative force that changed how art was created and appreciated forever.

 Definition of 'Impressionism'